SuTechs/MatZ/README.md

 - **Progressive Levels:** From easy to hard, suitable for all ages.
 - **Time-Bound Challenges:** Quick rounds that test your speed and accuracy.
 - **Score Tracking:** Keep track of your progress and challenge yourself.

+## Technology
+- **Built with Flutter:** This app is developed using Flutter, ensuring a seamless and responsive user experience across all devices.
+- **State Management:** For efficient state management, we use the Provider package, enabling a more scalable and maintainable codebase.

 ## Play Online
 Experience MatZ Mania right from your browser.
 Click here to play online: